garrettfenchel/Coding-Dojo-Predicting-Poverty/README.md

 ![image](https://user-images.githubusercontent.com/106602444/198383860-efff0792-7b38-42df-8738-9c035578f738.png)

-**Poverty Probability by Demographic Variables**: Box plots of Poverty Probability (PPI) by demographic variables.
+**Poverty Probability by Demographic Variables**: Box plots of PPI by demographic variables.
 There is no large difference in gender, but there are significant differences between Married and Unmarried, Urban vs Rural, and Literate vs Iliterate observations.

 ![image](https://user-images.githubusercontent.com/106602444/198383840-df3bc34a-31cf-4fd0-acb8-1fcad2b6965f.png)

 **Average Poverty Status Categorical Variables**: Average of Poverty Bool by cateogrical variables, with size of circle correlated with frequencies of value.

-There is a large quantity of observations between 18-40, though the average of all each group is significantly under the poverty line.
+There is a large quantity of observations between 18-40, though the majority of each group are under the poverty line.

 Country frequencies are generally even, though there is a large difference in average poverty status between countries A, C, and D vs countries F, G, I, and J.